Lalpa Kohhran Thar: Social and structural reforms

-Ziona also developed a liberal world view.
-In contrast to his predecessors, who largely lived in seclusion from neighbouring communities and government establishments, Ziona allowed members to participate in the various social organisations of the Mizo people, and cast vote independently in government elections.
-The community is part (an official branch) of the Young Mizo Association, the largest non-governmental organisation in Mizoram.
-Women are also members of the Mizoram Hmeichhe Insuihkhawm Pawl, the biggest women's organisation among the Mizo people.
-The government had also constructed MHIP building for them.
+In contrast to his more reclusive predecessors, Ziona adopted a comparatively outward-looking stance.
+He permitted members to participate in the wider Mizo civil society and to vote independently in government elections.
+The community functions as an official branch of the Young Mizo Association, the largest non-governmental organisation in Mizoram, and its women belong to the Mizoram Hmeichhe Insuihkhawm Pawl (MHIP), the largest Mizo women's organisation; the state has constructed a dedicated MHIP building at Tlangnuam.

-Ziona instituted a community service day.
-On every Monday, no one is allowed to run their own errands.
-The elders draw schedules for each individual to perform community work of their ability.
-Routine works include cleaning streets, repairing roads, repairing of someone else's house, caring for someone else's farm, and helping families in need of workforce.
-The monthly tithe (contribution of one-tenth of their earnings) is utilised mainly for this day.
-Even the children have to do sweeping streets in the morning before they attend their schools.
+Ziona instituted a weekly community service day.
+On Mondays, no member may attend to personal business; the elders draw up a schedule under which each able-bodied member is assigned community work according to their capacity, including the cleaning of streets, repair of roads, repair of others' houses, work on others' farms, and assistance to families in need of labour.
+The monthly tithe, a contribution of one-tenth of each family's earnings, is principally applied to this day's activities.
+Even children are expected to sweep the streets in the morning before going to school.